eclipseisoffline/jukeboxcustomdiscfix/README.md

 Mod builds can be found [here](https://github.com/eclipseisoffline/jukeboxcustomdiscfix/packages/2082474) and on [Modrinth](https://modrinth.com/mod/jukebox-custom-disc-fix).

-This mod is currently available for Minecraft 1.20.5+6, Minecraft 1.20.4 and Minecraft 1.20.1 (Fabric modloader).
+This mod is currently available for Minecraft 1.20.5+6, Minecraft 1.20.4 and Minecraft 1.20.1 (Fabric, Quilt or Neoforge modloaders).
 The Fabric API is not required.
 This mod is not required on clients when playing multiplayer.